Reviews

 3. Arjuna Kannangara says:

 I first met Nicolaas Vergunst on a cold and grey January (2010) morning in Rotterdam, aboard a rather tarty looking river boat, although I was aware, previously, of him as a museum curator in Cape Town and his exhibition on Images of Table Mountain.
 An hour or so into our meeting, the dullness of the Dutch weather outside mattered little as he regaled me with talk of a manuscript to which he was putting his final scribbles.
 I was fascinated by the story and its diverse, far reaching facets as it was untangled below deck where we were talking.
 Now comes the end product in the form of Knot of Stone.
-The Synopsis on the website more than whets one’s appetite.
+The >Synopsis on the website more than whets one’s appetite.
 It is a feast I look forward to devouring later this summer.

-4. Arjuna Kannangara says:
+4. Nga Hoàng says:

-7. Nicolaas Vergunst’s latest book Knot of Stone is an enchanting tale that masterfully fuses history and fiction with amazing effect.
+5. Nicolaas Vergunst’s latest book Knot of Stone is an enchanting tale that masterfully fuses history and fiction with amazing effect.
 The reader is drawn into a world of richly and impeccably sourced old and modern history.
 With its remarkable flow of characters, deep knowledge of many nations and people, this is a captivating world story set in Africa.
 In this riveting book a Dutch historian and Afrikaans archaeologist revisit a Portuguese tale of mystery and take the reader on a wonderful adventure of discovery and entertainment.

 Leave a Reply